Key Information About Ebola

 NIAID is advancing research on several investigational Ebola treatments in different stages of development.

-Ebola vaccine candidates are currently being evaluated in phase I–III clinical trials conducted in Africa, the EU and the US.
+Various Ebola vaccine candidates were evaluated in 2019 in phase I–III clinical trials conducted in Africa, the EU and the US.

 Avoid contact with blood and bodily fluids from a person who has or might have Ebola.
 Do not touch items that have been in contact with a person who has or might have the disease.